Discover Amsterdam

 Image from Cedars

-As far as location goes, Cedars comes out on top for its waterside views and sunny terrace.
+As far as location goes, Cedars comes out on top for its waterfront views and sunny terrace.
 Named after the cedar tree, the national symbol of Lebanon, the restaurant in the west of the city excels in dishes and mezze most loved by Middle Eastern foodies: spinach and walnut filled pastries, rice wrapped in vine leaves, oven-roasted stuffed vegetables, and charcoal grilled lamb chops.
 Don’t miss the kanafeh – a vermicelli-topped, syrup-drenched cheese dessert loved all over the Middle East.

 Şerifoğlu